 UAE petrol prices for June 2021 announced

-The UAE fuel price committee on Sunday announced petrol and diesel prices for June 2021.

-Super 98 petrol will cost Dh2.38 per litre, up from Dh2.30 the previous month, an increase of 8 fils.
+According to the new petrol and diesel prices announced on Sunday by the UAE fuel price committee, Super 98 petrol will cost Dh2.38 per litre from June, up from Dh2.30 in the previous month, an increase of 8 fils.
+Compared to February’s Dh1.91, the price of Super 98 has gone up by 25.1 per cent.

-The cost of E-Plus will increase by 8 fils a litre at Dh2.19 a litre, compared to Dh2.11 the previous month.
+The price of E-Plus will also increase by 8 fils a litre and is priced at Dh2.19 a litre, compared to Dh2.11 in May, or up 27.32 per cent compared to February’s rate of Dh1.72.

 -